|Top Previous Next|

 If you choose to use the current text font, your equation will just use the font that is currently selected in the text box.
 This means that if you are typing in Arial 12pt, your equation will also be in Arial 12pt.

 Many users want to standardize on one font for equations (often Times New Roman) regardless of the text around the equation.
-You can choose this by choosing Use Standard Equation Font and selecting the font you want to use.
+You can choose this by choosing Standardize Equations and selecting the font you want to use.
+This font, and optionally size, will be used for equations regardless of any other formatting in your equation.

 Some users want to standardize even further and always use a specific font size for equations - regardless of the text around the equation.
-You can do this by checking the Use Standard Font Size box.
+You can do this by checking the Set Sizes option.

 Each component of an equation can be formatted differently.
 You can format functions in bold, italicise variables and lots of other options - all automatically.
 Just set the options for each of the different parts of your equation.
 Most users choose to italicise variables.